 Supplier master data (or sometimes vendor master data) includes any attributes that may identify or categorize suppliers or be used across multiple functions or systems within the business, such as:

 - Legal name, legal address and country of incorporation

 - Company information, such as telephone number and email

 - Locational information, such as local plants and offices

 Naturally, this data can change, some of it very regularly, and as that occurs across thousands or tens of thousands of suppliers, it means that an organization’s data can quickly become outdated or obsolete.
 Therefore, recording and storing supplier data cannot be viewed as a one-time exercise, so the above processes must support ongoing data changes and enrichment.

 There is a tendency to ignore that aspect and to reach for hot fixes, such as data cleansing in order to overcome data quality issues.
 However, the focus should be on control of the data, not cleansing data.
 A supplier master data management technology solution must have the ability to support business processes in a way that ensures all new data and any changes come through a ‘single front-door’ to maintain data quality permanently.

 It is only through this approach that an organization can avoid six of the most common data quality issues: namely, inconsistencies, inaccuracies, invalidities, incompleteness, redundancies and non-standard entries.

 [Related: what are the pros and cons of data democratization?
 Data Democratization is the process of taking the overall control of data out of the hands of the few who have previously acted as its ‘gatekeepers’, and making it accessible to a much wider group of people across an organization.
 Read the blog in full here.]

-Article Updated February 2022
+Article Updated October 2022